pponce/homebridge-anthemreceiver-plus/MIGRATION.md

 ## A few notes

-- Keep the exact platform name `AnthemReceiver`, including the final **r**, and retain any existing `_bridge` settings.
-Do not add a second platform block for Plus.
+- Keep the exact platform name `AnthemReceiver`, and retain any existing `_bridge` settings.
+Do not add a second platform block for Plus in the homebridge conf.
 - Run only the new plugin after migration; both packages register the same platform.
 - If you explicitly qualified the platform with the old package name or use a `plugins` allowlist, update that package reference to Plus while keeping your existing bridge settings.
 - These commands are for the Homebridge APT installation.
 Other installation methods need the equivalent package replacement while retaining configuration and pairing data.